Text by Simon Vaughan, Photos by Jo Turner

 WHAT TO SEE

-Despite none of the Okinawa islands being large and almost nothing predating 1945, there’s much to see in the archipelago today.
+Despite none of the Okinawa islands being large, there’s much to see in the archipelago today.
 You can visit restored ancient castles or attend a habu snake show in Okinawa World Park.
 At the Cornerstone of Peace memorial, you can pay respect to those killed in the Battle of Okinawa, or visit Churaumi Aquarium, one of the best such facilities in the world.

 You can stay in a yurt and take your meals in a treehouse on the Motobu Peninsula, or walk through the underground tunnels that served as the Japanese military headquarters during the Second World War.